DavidKnows/D-Knows/README.md

-# D-Knows
+# David Varela
-A repository where I upload all my projects
+A repository that contains all my Data Analytics and data Scientist Projects